How to Start Making Your Own Cold Brew – A Step by Step Guide

 Different types of Cold Brew

 Immersion cold brewing is by far the more common of the two, and I will be focusing on immersion brewing today.
+The SCA distinguishes immersion brewing from percolation methods.

 Different Types of Immersion Brewing